LarryNaaa/Technical-Summary/RESTful.md

 HEAD requests are useful for checking what a GET request will return before actually making a GET request - like before downloading a large file or response body.

+#### HTTP OPTIONS
+The OPTIONS method describes the communication options for the target resource.

 ### HTTP also defines the following standard status code
 404: RESOURCE NOT FOUND